NEXTT Vision: From concept to implementation – during and post-COVID-19

 Alexis Long, Chief Executive, Trade and Travel

 Alexis Long is Chief Executive of technology accelerator Trade and Travel.
 Prior to this, he served as the most senior Director responsible for security strategy, cyber defence and related technology transformation matters at London Heathrow Airport.
 At Heathrow he established the UK’s first joint government and industry department bringing together the UK government security experts with private sector experts in a new public-private partnership to accelerate innovation and the adoption of technology.
 Until 2020, he also served as the first Chief Innovation Officer at the Transport Security Administration of the U.S. Department of Homeland Security (DHS).
 He led efforts to foster a culture of innovation and to discover and field new approaches to improve the execution of their mission, accessing cutting-edge thinking and technology from Silicon Valley and it’s international equivalents.

 Drawing upon his experiences at London Heathrow and the US Transportation Security Administration, Alexis will talk about what practical steps the aviation sector can take to stimulate the emerging technology market to accelerate action and focus it’s technologies on the industry’s most pressing challenges.

-Air freight and cargo, Air traffic control/management (ATC/ATM), Airport construction and design, Airport crisis management, Airside operations, Aviation technology, Baggage handling, COVID-19, Environment, Ground handling, Information technology (IT), Passenger experience and seamless travel, Regulation and Legislation, Revenues, Security, Self-service, Terminal operations
+Aeronautical revenue, Air freight and cargo, Air traffic control/management (ATC/ATM), Airport construction and design, Airport crisis management, Airside operations, Baggage handling, COVID-19, Ground handling, Information technology (IT), Passenger experience and seamless travel, Regulation and Legislation, Security, Self-service, Sustainability, Terminal operations